zhmushan/abc/docs/cors.md

+## CORS

-CORS is a mechanism that allows resources to be requested from another domain, which enable secure cross-domain data transfers.
+`CORS` is a mechanism that allows resources to be requested from another domain, which enable secure cross-domain data transfers.

-## Usage
+### Usage

 ```ts
 const config: CORSConfig = {